Dr Iain Soutar

 External Engagement and Impact

-I co-founded, and coordinate ExeterEnergy, an interdisciplinary network of 140+ energy researchers at the University of Exeter
+I co-founded ExeterEnergy, an interdisciplinary network of 150+ energy researchers at the University of Exeter

 External reviewer for several energy-related MSc programmes for Universities of Oxford and Sussex

-I have reviewed manuscripts for a number of publications including: Energy Research and Social Science Energy Policy; Energy Strategy Reviews; Environment and Planning A; Energies; Science and Culture; Local Environment; and Energy Sources Part B: Economics, Planning and Policy
+Regular reviewer for: Energy Research and Social Science, Environmental Politics, Energy Policy; Energy Strategy Reviews; Environment and Planning A; Energies; Science and Culture; Local Environment; and Energy Sources Part B: Economics, Planning and Policy

 Information not currently available